Overview of Azure Sphere applications

 - Communicate with high-level applications

 RTApps can run either on bare metal or with a real-time operating system (RTOS).
-The Azure Sphere samples repo on GitHub includes bare-metal samples that you can start with.
-If you choose instead to use an RTOS, you will need to port the RTOS to Azure Sphere.
+The Azure Sphere samples repo on GitHub includes a bare-metal HelloWorld sample as well as a sample that demonstrates inter-core communication between high-level and RTApps.
+The Azure Samples repo on GitHub contains a sample that shows how to use Azure Sphere with Azure RTOS.

 Each RTApp runs isolated on a particular I/O core and can communicate only with a high-level application; it cannot use the internet, the Azure Sphere applibs, or other features of the Azure Sphere OS.